bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 Question: Do the nonces need as an input the PTLC point transfer?
 Can you sort of pre-share, like here's the next 10 nonces and you can do pre-sharing.

 Arik: Well, you can always do pre-sharing, but then with pre-sharing, you have to figure out, okay, how many do you have to share, how frequently do you have to share?
 You're still moving the round trips.
 I guess you can do it slightly less frequently.It also depends on how frequent your payments are.
 If you have like a million payments per hour, that pre-sharing isn't going to be much good.
 But that is exactly the sort of thing that I think warrants research.
 The only issue is right now we can't do the research because I keep getting pulled back into Swift stuff, so I don't need to come here.
 Simple, backward channels.
 It's just not ready.I sincerely apologize for being here talking about this stuff instead of actually implementing it.
 Here we are.

+### CONCLUSION

 Are there any questions?
 I'm sorry it took so long, because it's been 51 minutes.
 But I hope it was actually elucidating to some degree.

 Question: So just in terms of, you're working on it in LDK.
 I know that Rose Creek's doing it on the side.
 Is every implementation sort of on board and getting all these things, or is it sort of one set of people's going?

 Arik: No, I think the spec hasn't been merged yet and there are still new comments popping up.
 And initially we had agreement to...So one of the things that I was really excited about initially, still am to be quite honest, with the channel opening, if you read the spec, you have all of those different, you know, the remote, local non-spare, remote non-spare, partial signature for this, partial signature for that.
 I was hoping to simplify the messaging a little bit to say, you know, if we have this partial signature, the partial signature only ever contains the remote nonce because that is the only situation where it's relevant.

-So create a new message type that is partial signature with nonce such that the other party would immediately know what it is they're dealing with.
+Arik: So create a new message type that is partial signature with nonce such that the other party would immediately know what it is they're dealing with.
 And as they are processing and verifying the signature, the same blob would already contain the partial nonce that they need to verify the Musig2 aggregation against.
 And delay it to the point where it's needed, such that you do everything just in time and you do semantic aggregation so people understand the meaning and have an easier time following the protocol.
 But there has been some back and forth on that, and moving when messages are supposed to be back to the original and then splitting the partial signature nonce back into a partial signature and the nonce, where now you have to understand what the hell a remote nonce even means.

 Is it remote for the person sending it or is it remote for the recipient?
 It's a pain to read and understand this protocol because MuSig2 is kind of annoying.
 If we could make the stipulation that a local nonce is ever going to be used for a signature once, then of course the local nonce would only ever need to be exchanged once because we wouldn't have to worry about signature reuse, but that is not a stipulation that you can safely make.